BLACK FOREST TRAVEL GUIDE

 Car – Car rental is probably the easiest way to get around the region and driving to the area from major cities is easy and convenient.
 The main villages/towns are around 1.5 – 2 hours from Stuttgart, around 3.5 – 4 hours from Munich or 2.5 hours from Frankfurt.

 When staying in a hotel or guest house, ask the reception about the Konus guest card.
-This is a free of charge bus and train serve which takes you around the region – from Karlsruhe to Waldshut and Pforzheim to Basel.
+This is a free-of-charge bus and train service which takes you around the region – from Karlsruhe to Waldshut and Pforzheim to Basel.

 See here for more details on the KONUS Guest Card.